goabiaryan/abiaryan.com/docs/index.md

 ![abi](\abi-preview.png)

 Hi, I’m Abi.
 I am the founder of  [Abide A.I.](https://abideai.com/), machine learning research engineer and an author.
-My books include LLMOps: Managing Large Language Models in Production, O'Reilly Publication (released: July 2025) and GPU Engineering for AI Systems, Packt Publication (releasing Autumn 2026).

 My work focuses on building intelligent systems that scale.
 Over the past decade, I’ve designed and deployed production-grade machine learning pipelines across domains like recommender systems, speech synthesis, time-series forecasting, and automated data labeling for both audio and video.